Shofuso Japanese House and Garden

 Group Tours are welcome (10 or more people), including School Groups.
 A Guided Tour is educational and gives insight into Japanese culture.
 Groups (up to 30 people) can arrange a Demonstration of the Tea Ceremony (additional fee).

 Hours: Open May thru September, Wednesday - Friday 10am - 4pm. and Saturday & Sunday 11am - 5pm.
 Groups at other times by appointment.
-Open in October for special events and weddings only.
-Closed November - April.
+Call for weekend schedule in April and October.
+Closed November - March.
+Call to confirm.

 Admission: